Summary: This article explains the basic guidelines for FHA home appraisals. This information is relevant to both home buyers and sellers.

 These are some of the basic requirements for FHA home appraisals.
 HUD Handbook 4150.2 goes into much more detail on these and other aspects of the home evaluation process.

-This article is the first in a series of FHA loan updates for 2013.
+This article is the first in a series of FHA loan updates.
 All of the information contained in this article is current as of March 2013.
 In the follow-up to this article, we will go into more depth on how appraisers analyze properties to determine their current market value.